StuyPulse/newbie-ed/2021/06_git2/README.md

 <img src="scrots/default.PNG" width="300" height="350"/>

+### Setup Instructions
 <p>
-Create a branch and name it group_#, replace # with your breakout room number.
+Create a branch and name it group_#, replacing # with your breakout room number.
 Create a folder named group_#, again replacing # with your breakout room number.</br>
 For each file append <code>package</code> followed by your group #.</br>
 See the example.</br>